FREDERICKSBURG AREA VACCINATION SCHEDULE

 8. Mail carriers, USPS and private

-WHERE: The health district will vaccinate at the Fredericksburg Expo and Conference Center for about three months and set up clinics in each locality, probably in schools.
-Mobile teams will go to homebound residents and certain facilities, like jails.
+WHERE: The health district plans to set up clinics in each locality, probably in schools, starting the week of Feb.
+1. Mobile teams will go to certain facilities, like jails.

 THINGS TO REMEMBER: